How to spend a day in Matsuyama

 Things to do in Matsuyama, Ehime, Japan

-I stayed in a hotel at the Dogo Onsen area called Yamatoya-Honten, which was great for walking to the hot springs and exploring the surrounding area.
+I stayed in a hotel in the Dogo Onsen area called Yamatoya-Honten, which was great for walking to the hot springs and exploring the surrounding area.

 Taimeshi